 All technical experts must be listed on the Notice of Offset Verification Services as required in section 95977.1(b) and must be included in the evaluation for conflict of interest as required in section 95979.

-Technical experts must be under the direct supervision of an ARB-accredited offset verifier while performing verification activities.
+Technical experts must be under the direct supervision of an ARB-accredited offset verifier while performing site visit verification activities.

 Technical experts may assist in underlying offset verification tasks, but may not be responsible for completing any offset verification services as defined in 95802(a).

-“Direct supervision,” for purposes of this section, means daily, on-site, close contact with an ARB-accredited verifier acting as a supervisor to a technical expert during a site visit, who is able to respond to the needs of the technical expert.
-During a site visit, the supervisor must be physically present, or within 4 hours travel time and available to respond to the needs of the technical expert.
+“Direct supervision,” for purposes of this section, means daily, on-site, close contact with a CARB-accredited verifier acting as a supervisor to a technical expert during a site visit, who is able to respond to the needs of the technical expert.
+During a site visit only, the supervisor must be physically present, or in proximity by telephone and within 4 hours travel time and available to respond to the needs of the technical expert.

 “Technical expert,” for purposes of this section, means a person, who is not an ARB-accredited verifier, and has demonstrated expertise in a particular technical area for which the person hired by the verification body to assist with underlying offset verification task(s) that require a particular expertise.
 A technical expert may be an employee of the verification body working to get the required experience to become an ARB-accredited verifier.